Sort a linked list of 0s, 1s and 2s by changing links

 The above solution does not work when these values have associated data with them.
-For example, these three represent three colors and different types of objects associated with the colors and we want to sort objects (connected with a linked list) based on colors.
+For example, these three represent three colours and different types of objects associated with the colours and sort the objects (connected with a linked list) based on colours.

 Thanks to Musarrat_123 for suggesting above solution in a comment here.

 This article is contributed by Bhaskar Kumar Mishra.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.